pybamm-team/git-practice/README.md

 - Valentin: I was born in France

 ## Team 3 - Tortuosity models
+- Tom: I was born in the 80s

 ## Team 4 - Heat of mixing